imodeljs/frontend-sample-showcase/src/frontend-samples/heatmap-decorator-sample/readme.md

 ## Purpose

-The purpose of this application is to demonstrate the following:
+The purpose of this sample is to demonstrate the following:

-* Adding a custom [Decorator](./src/Sample.tsx) to the render pipeline.
+* Adding a custom [Decorator](./HeatmapDecoratorApp.tsx) to the render pipeline.
-* Building a custom [Render Graphic](./src/HeatmapDecorator.tsx) and managing its lifecycle.
+* Building a custom [Render Graphic](./HeatmapDecorator.ts) and managing its lifecycle.

 ## Description